Yule Log Cake Recipe with Chocolate Ganache Icing

 • Crack the eggs and separate the yolks and whites into different bowls.

-• Using the sieve, sift the flour, salt, and cocoa powder for the sponge together in a bowl.
+• Using the sieve, sift the flour, salt, and cocoa powder for the sponge together in a large mixing bowl.

 • Pour the egg yolks into the electric mixer's bowl.
 Add the vanilla and ¼ cup of the sugar and mix on medium speed for two to three minutes or until well-mixed and frothy on top.
-Since it's such a small amount of egg in the bowl, I tend to use the spatula to help direct the egg into the mixer's beaters.
+Since there's such a small amount of egg in the bowl, I use the spatula to help direct the egg into the mixer's beaters.

 • Take the mixer's beaters off and rinse thoroughly.
 If you have a second bowl that will fit your mixer, get that out now and set the one with the egg yolk mixture aside.
 If not, pour the egg yolk mixture into another bowl and set aside.
 Clean and dry the mixer bowl thoroughly.